caniko/BiKiPy/articles/imen.rst

 We need two points of reference to define the direction of the rays.
 One of the points is always the origin of interest; however, the second point must be defined at the discretion of the designer and is arbitrary.

-Considering top-down recordings, the second point for a rodents nose was set to the center of the eyes; creating a ray that goes through the snout and exiting through the nose.
+Considering top-down recordings, the second point for a rodents nose was set to the center of the ears; creating a ray that goes through the snout and exiting through the nose.

 Open field